Skip to main content

 OpenClaw Security Evolution: From Crisis to Cautious Optimism, And Then OpenAI Showed Up

 OpenClaw made remarkable security strides since my January article, hired dedicated security leadership, patched 40+ vulnerabilities, partnered with VirusTotal.
 Then ClawHavoc exposed 341 malicious skills.
 And now the founder just joined OpenAI.
-Here’s everything that changed, what still worries me, and how to think about deploying OpenClaw in this new reality.
+A breakdown of everything that changed, what still worries me, and how to think about deploying OpenClaw in this new reality.